danbeck/danbeck/_posts/2015-04-26-green-mahjong-2-2-released.markdown

 categories: Green Mahjong
 ---

-This new release of Green Mahjong is very special and exciting: we worked very hard at porting Green Mahjong on many more platforms.
+This new release of Green Mahjong is very exciting: we worked very hard at porting Green Mahjong on many more platforms.

-Until now, Green Mahjong was available on "Ubuntu touch", "FirefoxOS", "Desktop systems" ("Firefox" & "Chrome")
+Until now, Green Mahjong was available on _Ubuntu touch_, _FirefoxOS__, _Firefox_ and _Chrome_.
+With release 2.2, we added

-In the coming days, it will be published in the following stores:
+the following platforms:

 - Android: [Green Mahjong][LinkToGooglePlay]
-- Iphone
+- Iphone: [Green Mahjong][LinkToIphoneStore]
 - Jolla

-Whooo! :-)

 Here is the full changelog: